-- 9. The TWC, TWO and TWV considered documents TWC/34/10, TWO/49/10 and TWV/50/10. - 10.
-The TWC, TWO and TWV noted that the TC, at its fifty-second session, had agreed to request members of the Union to provide larger data sets to the United Kingdom for developing probability levels for the new method that would match results obtained using the previous probability levels, as set out in documents TWC/34/10, TWO/49/10 and TWV/50/10, paragraph 20. - 11.
-The TWC, TWO and TWV noted that the Office of the Union had issued UPOV Circular E-16/098 to invite UPOV members' experts to provide to the United Kingdom, by May 27, 2016, data sets including at least 100 candidate varieties, with a possibility that data for those 100 varieties could be derived from several years. - 12.
-The TWC noted the report by an expert of the United Kingdom that a data set on red fescue had been submitted by Slovakia and that Denmark had agreed to submit a data set on spring and winter canola later in 2016.
-The TWO and the TWV noted the report made at the TWC by the expert of the United Kingdom. - 13.
-The TWC welcomed the offers from China and France to submit data sets on maize and fescue, respectively.
+9. The TWC, TWO, TWV and TWA considered documents TWC/34/10, TWO/49/10, TWV/50/10 and TWA/45/10, respectively.

+10. The TWC, TWO, TWV and TWA noted that the TC, at its fifty-second session, had agreed to request members of the Union to provide larger data sets to the United Kingdom for developing probability levels for the new method that would match results obtained using the previous probability levels, as set out in documents TWC/34/10, TWO/49/10, TWV/50/10 and TWA/45/10, paragraph 20, respectively.

+11. The TWC, TWO, TWV and TWA noted that the Office of the Union had issued UPOV Circular E-16/098 to invite UPOV members' experts to provide to the United Kingdom, by May 27, 2016, data sets including at least 100 candidate varieties, with a possibility that data for those 100 varieties could be derived from several years.

+12. The TWC noted the report by an expert of the United Kingdom that a data set on red fescue had been submitted by Slovakia and that Denmark had agreed to submit a data set on spring and winter canola later in 2016.
+The TWO, TWV and the TWA noted the report made at the TWC by the expert of the United Kingdom.

+13. The TWC welcomed the offers from China and France to submit data sets on maize and fescue, respectively.
 The TWC noted the invitation for submission of other data sets with 100 candidates from as many crops as possible for developing probability levels for the new method.
-The TWC agreed to invite the expert from the United Kingdom to report on progress during the thirty-fifth session of the TWC (see document TWC/34/32 "Report", paragraphs 30 to 34). - 14.
-The TWO noted that COYU was not commonly used for DUS examination of ornamental plants (see document TWO/49/25 "Report", paragraphs 24 to 28). - 15.
-The TWV noted the offer made from the experts of France and the United Kingdom to provide data on pea and field pea, respectively see document TWV/50/25 "Report", paragraphs 29 to 33.
+The TWC agreed to invite the expert from the United Kingdom to report on progress during the thirty-fifth session of the TWC (see document TWC/34/32 "Report", paragraphs 30 to 34).

+14. The TWO noted that COYU was not commonly used for DUS examination of ornamental plants (see document TWO/49/25 "Report", paragraphs 24 to 28).

+15. The TWV noted the offer made from the experts of France and the United Kingdom to provide data on pea and field pea, respectively see document TWV/50/25 "Report", paragraphs 29 to 33.

+16. The TWA noted the report from the expert from Denmark that the software provided by the United Kingdom had been tested and that a data set on oilseed rape varieties would be provided to support the development of probability levels for the new method of calculation of COYU (see document TWA/45/25 "Report", paragraphs 28 to 32).